alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

   >**Note:** The `Shared_Sram` memory mode is available on both *Ethos-U55* and *Ethos-U65* NPU, `Dedicated_Sram` only
   > for *Ethos-U65* NPU and `Sram_Only` only for Ethos-U55* NPU.

+- `ETHOS_U_NPU_CONFIG_ID`: This parameter is set by default based on the value of `ETHOS_U_NPU_ID`.
+For Ethos-U55, it defaults to the `H128` indicating that the Ethos-U55 128 MAC optimised model should be used.
+For Ethos-U65, it defaults to `Y256` instead.
+However, the user can override these defaults to a configuration ID from `H32`, `H64`, `H256` and `Y512`.

+  > **Note:** This ID is only used to choose which tflite file path is to be used by the CMake configuration for all the use cases.
+If the user has overridden use-case specific model path parameter `ETHOS_U_NPU_CONFIG_ID` parameter will become irrelevant for that use-case.
+Also, the model files for the chosen `ETHOS_U_NPU_CONFIG_ID` are expected to exist in the default locations.
+See [Fetching resource files](#fetching-resource-files) for details on how to do this for your chosen configuration.

 - `CPU_PROFILE_ENABLED`: Sets whether profiling information for the CPU core should be displayed.
 By default, this is set to false, but can be turned on for FPGA targets.
 The the FVP and the CPU core cycle counts are not meaningful and are not to be used.